 Cassandra: Oh, wow.

 Kim Napier: Why I'm so interested in this is that Phil and I are pretty sure we're going to have to do an episode on, you know, pooping around the world.
-It's kind of one of those things that happens to everyone but no one talks about it.
+It's kind of one of those things that happen to everyone but no one talks about it.

 Cassandra: Oh, I talk about it.
-I send out a monthly adventure newsletter that talks about my personal adventures, and upcoming group trips that I lead, and travel tips and everything.
+I send out a monthly adventure newsletter that talks about my personal adventures, and upcoming group trips that I lead, and travel tips, and everything.
 One of them that I sent out was jungle diarrhea in Mexico and one of my mentors was like "You can't use that as the title".
 I was like "Oh yes I can", people want to know and if they don't, they shouldn't subscribe to my new slater because I want to keep it real and let them know what's going on.
 It's a part of travel, it's a part of travel.
 Unless you're just going to stay in your house for the rest of your life.
 I've gotten sick at restaurants in New York City and across the country.

 So this particularly awful bout of the jungle diarrhea happened when I was going on a road trip with a friend of mine, Pedro who's a taxi driver in Mexico City, and we drive his taxi all over the country on road trips.
 We were going through San Luis Potosi and we stopped in a small town because they were tired, and we went to a little street fare and the food was good.
-Pedro had me sample his drink, it was a sweetened tamarin water, I was like "Man, this is good!".
+Pedro had me sample his drink, it was sweetened tamarin water, I was like "Man, this is good!".
 I should get my own, and I did.
 I was like this is really good, I should get another!
 Then I had another.
 And the next morning, I woke up, just sweating.
 I'm like "Isn't it hot in here?"
 And he was like "No, it's not!".

 Kim Napier: So any accidents, or did you make it to the loo every time?

 Cassandra: I did make it every time.
-I'm surprised, because the next campsite we went to I had to cross a river I had to hop over rocks to get to the other side of the campsite to get to the bathroom.
+I'm surprised because the next campsite we went to I had to cross a river I had to hop over rocks to get to the other side of the campsite to get to the bathroom.
 But I was so grateful that there were lights and there was toilet paper.
-A couple days later, I was able to do this waterfall jumping tour in San Luis Potosi Mexico, with no accidents, thank goodness.
+A couple of days later, I was able to do this waterfall jumping tour in San Luis Potosi Mexico, with no accidents, thank goodness.

 That would have been interesting for some underwater GoPro filming.
 That would have been the video to go viral, I know every travel vlogger and every business person wants some viral video.
 That would be the viral video that I would be subjected to.